 Plastic is piling up in ecosystems all over the world, not just oceans and lakes.
 Its harmful effects on wildlife have been widely documented, but a few animals — like bowerbirds and hermit crabs — are doing what they can to recycle it.
-And according to a new study, wild bees in Canada have joined the effort, using bits of plastic waste to build their nests.
+And according to a 2014 study, wild bees in Canada have joined the effort, using bits of plastic waste to build their nests.

 "Plastic waste pervades the global landscape," the study's authors write in the journal Ecosphere.
 "Although adverse impacts on both species and ecosystems have been documented, there are few observations of behavioral flexibility and adaptation in species, especially insects, to increasingly plastic-rich environments."